 We operate pursuant to written intercompany service and related agreements, which we also refer to as transfer pricing agreements, among VistaPrint Limited and its subsidiaries.
 These agreements establish transfer prices for printing, marketing, management, technology development and other services performed for VistaPrint Limited.
 Transfer prices are prices that one company in a group of related companies charges to another member of the group for goods, services or the use of property.
 If two or more affiliated companies are located in different countries, the tax laws or regulations of each country generally will require that transfer prices be the same as those between unrelated companies dealing at arms' length.
-With the exception of our Dutch operations, our transfer pricing procedures are not binding on applicable tax authorities and no official authority in any other country has made a determination as to whether or not we are operating in compliance with its transfer pricing laws.
-If tax authorities in any of these countries were to successfully challenge our transfer prices as not reflecting arms' length transactions, they could require us to adjust our transfer prices and thereby reallocate our income to reflect these revised transfer prices.
-A reallocation of income from a lower tax jurisdiction to a higher tax jurisdiction would result in a higher tax liability to us.
-In addition, if the country from which the income is reallocated does not agree with the reallocation, both countries could tax the same income, resulting in double taxation.
-Changes in laws and regulations may require us to change our transfer pricings or operating procedures.
-If tax authorities were to allocate income to a higher tax jurisdiction, subject our income to double taxation or assess penalties, it would result in a higher tax liability to us, which would adversely affect our earnings.
+With the exception of our Dutch operations, our transfer pricing procedures are not binding on applicable tax authorities and no official authorities in any of these countries were to successfully challenge our transfer prices as not reflecting arms' length transactions, they could require us to adjust our transfer prices and thereby reallocate our income to reflect these revised transfer prices.
+A reallocation of income is reallocated does not agree with the reallocation, both countries could tax the same income, resulting in double taxation.
+Changes in laws and regulations may require us to change our transfer pricing procedures.
+If tax authorities were to allocate income to a higher tax jurisdiction or assess penalties, it would result in a higher tax liability to us, which would adversely affect our earnings.